hamzabourak/stubifier/README.md

-# stubifier
+# Stubifier
-Stub endpoints in any easy and isolated way
+Stub endpoints in any easy and isolated way.
+Stubifier uses a Service Worker to stub any endpoint at the browser level, no need to run any server or modify your backend code.

 # Usage